edHelper.com

 2 Before NASA, the U.S. had the National Advisory Committee on Aeronautics (NACA).
 The NACA focused on laboratory research.
 NASA began after the U.S. witnessed the success of the Russian space program.
 Russia launched the first artificial satellite, Sputnik 1, on October 4, 1957.
 The space race had begun!

 3 NACA conducted research at the Langley, the Ames, and the Lewis research centers in the U.S. NASA took over these research centers when it began.
-They also took over a jet propulsion laboratory from the U.S. army and gained control of the Marshall Space Flight Center (formerly the Army Ballistic Missile Arsenal) in Huntsville, Alabama.
+It also took over from the U.S. army a jet propulsion laboratory and the Marshall Space Flight Center (formerly the Army Ballistic Missile Arsenal) in Huntsville, Alabama.
 NASA's goal was to research and develop space exploration programs.
-Their research would also include artificial satellites, rocketry, and space telescopes.
+Its research would also include artificial satellites, rocketry, and space telescopes.
 Today the Hubble Space Telescope is one of NASA's most famous telescopes.
 NASA also works with other countries on space exploration projects like the International Space Station.

 Paragraphs 4 to 5: